Phonics Continuous Provision: 10 Activities

 7. Bingo Dabber Words

 Write out your phonics high frequency words in bubble writing.
 Draw little circles inside the letters.
 Children use a bingo dabber to dot the letters!
-There are bingo dabber activities available in my Etsy shop.
+There are bingo dabber activities available in my digital downloads shop.

 8. Swat That Fly!